Gwespyr: Religion

 Gwespyr has been home to at least three Chapels during its history.
 Only two remain standing today, but they are now private houses.
-Gwespyr's chapels are listed as Calvinistic Methodist and Wesleyan.
+Gwespyr's chapels are listed as Calvinistic Methodist and Wesleyan Methodist.
 "Gwespyr Chapel", located in on Tanrallt Road, was Calvinistic Methodist and built in 1860.
-It had a congregation averaging 136 people between 1911 - 1960.
+It had a congregation averaging 136 people between 1911 – 1960.
 "Wesley's Memorial Chapel" is also located on Tanrallt Road and was Wesleyan by denomination.
-The chapel was built in 1841 and was attended by an average of 140 worshipers between 1911 - 1960; services at the chapel where conducted in the Welsh language.
-Another chapel belonging to the Church in Wales was built during the 1960s in a stunning location perched on the top of Gwespyr Hill opposite the Reservoir.
+The chapel was built in 1841 and was attended by an average of 140 worshipers between 1911 – 1960; services at the chapel where conducted in the Welsh language.
+Another chapel belonging to the Church in Wales was built during the 1960s on the top of Gwespyr Hill opposite the Reservoir.
 The structure was built out of tin and was nicknamed "The Tin Chapel" by the locals.
 The church was opened after the closure of its counterparts on Tanrallt Road but closed in the late 1970s and the congregation was moved to nearby Llanasa Parish Church.
 Church services were also held every other Sunday at Gwespyr Village Hall by the Minister from Llanasa to aid the elderly community who could not make the journey to nearby Llanasa.
 These services ceased due to falling numbers and changes at the Village Hall in 2001.

 Gwespyr Village Hall

 Gwespyr Village Hall was built in 1952.
-It was used initially by the local people as a meeting place and a variety of clubs where subsequently formed and based at the Hall, including a Bowls Club, Indoor Shooting range club, Bingo, a Youth club and a Snooker club.
+It was used initially by the local people as a meeting place and a variety of clubs where subsequently formed and based at the Hall, including a Bowls Club, Indoor shooting range club, Bingo, a Youth club and a Snooker club.
 The Village Hall could be rented by local residents for parties and events.
-In the 1980s, two extensions were built, funded by Local government grants.
+In the 1980s, two extensions were built, funded by local government grants.
 A sub Post office was introduced at that time.
-The Village Hall was also home to Gwespyr Sounds Productions between 1998 - 2004 for its bands and music acts to rehearse.
+The Village Hall was also home to Gwespyr Sounds Productions between 1998 – 2004 for its bands and music acts to rehearse.
 The Village Hall became redundant in 2004.
 A new committee was formed in June 2010 and registered as a Charitable organization and work began to regenerate the building.
 New events and openings began in May 2011.
 The Village Hall once again became redundant during the COVID-19 pandemic.
-A new committee was formed and the hall is due to re-open in 2022.
+A new committee was formed and the hall is undergoing a period of surveys and renovations in the hopes of once again opening its doors.

-War Memorial
+War memorial

 Gwespyr War Memorial sits in a small memorial garden near the top of Gwespyr Hill and was designed by R.Bruce Esq of Talacre.
-It commemorates all of those men who fought in World War I, together with the one soldier who died in action.
-One soldier killed in World War II is commemorated.
+It commemorates the men who fought in World War I, together with the one soldier who died in action.
+The one soldier killed in World War II is also commemorated.
 The memorial was originally erected by Sir Pyres William Mostyn Baronet to commemorate Queen Victoria's diamond jubilee 14 August 1897.